 - If the exchange rate guaranteed for 24 or 48 hours.
 More on that a bit later.

-- Option to compare TransferWise fees with other similar payment providers
+- Option to compare Wise fees with other similar payment providers

 Sending money to Australia can be challenging and expensive, especially when making regular bank transfers.
 Not only money but time matters.
 Western Union estimates up to 7 days to complete a transfer of 1000 USD to Australia.
 So how to send money from the USA to Australia avoiding high fees and slow delivery?
-Fortunately, three are better options provided by well known and trustworthy P2P providers like TransferWise and CurrencyFair.
+Fortunately, three are better options provided by well known and trustworthy P2P providers like Wise, previously know as TransferWise, and CurrencyFair.
 Let’s dive deeper into the topic and see what do they offer comparing to your bank and Western Union.
 Continue reading

 Do you need to send money to somebody in a different country?
 Do you need to pay somebody in different currency and not lose money on exchange rate?
-Shortly, if you use PayPal for this purpose you would have to pay much higher fees comparing to TransferWise.
+Shortly, if you use PayPal for this purpose you would have to pay much higher fees comparing to Wise, previously known as TransferWise.
 You should understand it’s not an alternative but different payment system.
 PayPal’s primary function is to make and receive payments (for goods and services) not to make money transfers.
-TransferWise is designed for international money transfers at first pace.
+Wise is designed for international money transfers at first pace.
 In this article I’m going to explain main differences of these two providers.
 Continue reading

 Searching for an easy, quick and cheap way to receive and send money internationally?
-The new TransferWise service named Borderless account has it all covered.
+The service named Wise Borderless account has it all covered.
 You can open a bank account online, hold and manage money in 15 different currencies on it.

-TransferWise is an international company which has bank accounts in most parts of the world, so they are using peer-to-peer technique, providing very low fees for currencies conversion.
+Wise, previously known as TransferWise, is an international company which has bank accounts in most parts of the world, so they are using peer-to-peer technique, providing very low fees for currencies conversion.

 Borderless account is their newest service introduced this month, which allows you to open a bank account quickly online in order to have money deposited on it.
 This makes it great to be used by expats, freelancers, business owners and whoever has the need for international transactions.
 Continue reading

 Sending money abroad can be pain if you not aware of right tools.
 Banks, services like Western Union and other “classical” big players on the market usually have non-competitive currency exchange rates and high fees.
 Fortunately there is a new way of sending money overseas – peer to peer payment services.
-TransferWise is number one choice in most of cases.
+Wise (TransferWise) is number one choice in most of cases.
 It’s online peer to peer financial service that is transparent and legally regulated business.
-Over £800 million passes through TransferWise every month and it’s used by private persons, businesses and banks like N26 and LHV.
+Over £800 million passes through Wise every month and it’s used by private persons, businesses and banks like N26 and LHV.

-Recently TransferWise announced their new feature that will allow sending money abroad event easier than before.
+Recently Wise announced their new feature that will allow sending money abroad event easier than before.
 They created Facebook chat bot application that resides in your Facebook messenger on your smartphone or tablet.
-TransferWise Bot is available for all existing customers and it can become your personal assistant in money transfers.
+Wise Bot is available for all existing customers and it can become your personal assistant in money transfers.
 It can do many things, lets quickly review how it can make your life easier.
 Continue reading

 Before I make any decisions to purchase a product or try out a new service, I take the time to find out what customers have to say about the product.
 For me, customer reviews, especially the TransferWise complaints, give an indication of what is really happening with the company.
-TransferWise takes the time to listen to their customers, understand their problems and solve them as soon as possible, and better than the customer expected.
+Wise takes the time to listen to their customers, understand their problems and solve them as soon as possible, and better than the customer expected.
 It is clear to me that they place emphasis on managing their reputation.
 Here are some of the typical complaints I have come across, including the steps that the company has taken to resolve the issues.
 Continue reading

 I’m living and working abroad for about five years so far and as any other expat I quickly faced the problem of sending money to home country.
 Moreover, I’m frontier worker who work in Gibraltar and live in Spain.
 Different countries, different currencies and I had to find a way how to sort out my money transfers between them.
 The cost of a transaction makes me think twice about how much I am sending, and how often.
-Then I discovered TransferWise and it was as though my eyes opened for the first time.
+Then I discovered TransferWise, which changed it’s name to Wise recently, and it was as though my eyes opened for the first time.
 Continue reading